cf-toolsuite/cf-butler/README.md

 ### with SSO authorization

-The following instructions explain how to get started when `token.provider` is set to `sso`
+The following instructions explain how to get started when `cf.token.provider` is set to `sso`

 Authenticate to a foundation using the API endpoint